mastercomfig/mastercomfig/docs/README.md

 For your `custom.cfg` and your class configs, you can use [modules](https://github.com/mastercoms/mastercomfig/wiki/Modules) to easily customize settings.
 To do finer customization through individual console variables and commands, you can look through the [config file on GitHub](https://github.com/mastercoms/mastercomfig/blob/release/config/mastercomfig/cfg/comfig.cfg) and add your preferences to your `custom.cfg`.

+It is also recommended to determine your optimal upload rate settings with [this tool](https://mastercoms.github.io/mastercomfig/upload/).

 ### 6. Fixing Issues

 Having issues (like crashes or local servers not working where you can't move or shoot)?